NashTech-Labs/automate-emails-using-Apache-Airflow/README.md

 ### Sample Dag

-This is a sample DAG that can be used to automate e-mails using Airflow.
+This is a sample DAG that can be used to automate e-mails using Apache Airflow.